Mission launches to weigh Earth's water

 Future Jasons will be known as the Sentinel-6 mission - a status that has helped secure long-term funding.

-"I think it's important we get an operational mission," commented Dr Flechtner.
+"I think it's important we get an operational mission," commented Prof Flechtner.

 "The 'e' in Grace stands for 'experiment', but the data is now being used for services, such as flood monitoring.
 My strong opinion is that it could be a Sentinel."